Cussa/alura-kafka-formation/README.md

 - In the KafkaDispatcher and KafkaConsumer, there are some commented configuration about the logs from Kafka Library.
 Uncomment it if you want to see the Kafka logs on the console.
 - As far as I got, there is no way to follow some of the configuration that is done in the course.
 However, everything seems to be working without problems.
 - To avoid mistypes, I create a Topic class that have the topics names in constants and everywhere that need the topics, uses this class.
+- In the course, the intructor created a GetAmount() method, as it's considered the better pattern to follow in Java.
+However, the same doesn't happen in C#.
+So, I decided to use the public property without the *set*, which means you can access the value but can't modified it.
+- Instead of override the ToString writing the properties from the Order class, I generated a extension method that serialize the object to a json string.

 # Portuguese Version